 Clarke, Heather Blasdale (2015) Speed the plough.
 In Hunter, Cynthia (Ed.)
 The Convict Adventure at Wallis Plains Maitland.
 Maitland City Council, Maitland, N.S.W, pp. 110-113.

-Heather is the chairperson and Queensland representative of the Australian Social Dance Network.
+Chairman of the Australian Social Dance Network.

 Heather is proficient in classical ballet, English country dance, Highland and Scottish country dance, Irish solo and social dance, English/Australia clog dance, and late colonial/old-time dance.
 She teaches regular classes in Brisbane with special classes provided in other capital cities upon request

 Heather has received six research scholarships from the Australian Folk Trust, the Country Dance and Song Society (Boston, Massachusetts) and Dometsch Historical Dance Society.

 Performances include dancing at many community events such as regional festivals, school fetes, multicultural events, Highland fairs, small folk festivals and village fairs.
 More important performances were given in venues such as the Sydney Opera House, National Library of Australia’s World Upside Down Exhibition, Heritage Weeks at the Sydney Town Hall, National Trust properties: Vaucluse House, Hume Cottage, and Lanyon Homestead.
 Regular performances at the National Folk Festival (1994-present).